-- "Only tell my story once". - "Have a co-ordinated approach to my own and the person I care for(s) care and treatment." - "For professionals to understand the caring role and the impact." - "Have champions with services that support carers rights."
+- "Only tell my story once". - "Be aware of training opportunities that could support me in my role as a carer." - "Have a co-ordinated approach to my own and the person I care for(s) care and treatment." - "For professionals to understand the caring role and the impact." - "Be supported by professionals who are aware of the challenges I face and what support is available to me." - "Have champions with services that support carers rights."

-- Promote good practice across services and organisations to ensure carers are supported to enhance their strength with appropriate advice, information and support through a blended approach of care delivery. - Work with partners to ensure information is shared and support services work together. - Promote Carers Champion training in organisations across the borough. - Continue to promote the role of carers across the borough. - ✓ Ensure services for carers promote and make reasonable adjustments where needed. - ✓ Ensure carers are a part of recruitment panels, commissioning and procurement of services. - ✓ To further engage with communities in deprived areas of the borough and those who are seldom heard.
+- Promote good practice across services and organisations to ensure carers are supported to enhance their strength with appropriate advice, information and support through a blended approach of care delivery. - Work with partners to ensure information is shared and support services work together. - Promote Carers Champion training in organisations across the borough. - Continue to promote the role of carers across the borough. - ✓ Ensure services for carers promote and make reasonable adjustments where needed.